SashaHapon/FoodOrderManager/README.md

  These steps assume that Maven is already installed on your machine.
 Make sure you also have a MySQL database configured, and all project dependencies are satisfied.

+## Configuration Settings

+Before running the Food Order Manager project, you may need to customize certain configuration settings to match your local environment.
+Below are the key settings that you may need to override in the `application.properties` file:

+**Database Configuration:**
+   - `spring.datasource.url`: JDBC URL for the MySQL database.
+   - `spring.datasource.username`: Username for connecting to the MySQL database.
+   - `spring.datasource.password`: Password for connecting to the MySQL database.

+   Example:
+      ```application.yml
+      spring:
+         datasource:
+            url: jdbc:mysql://localhost:3306/your_database
+            username: your_username
+            password: your_password